ranyitz/rules-manager/README.md

   - Preset files should contain a `rules` and `mcpServers` objects with the same structure as the main configuration.

-- **installOnCI**: Boolean flag (default: `false`) that controls whether installation should proceed in CI environments.
-When set to `true`, rules will be installed even in CI environments.

 ### MCP Server Installation

 - **Cursor**: MCP server configs are written to `.cursor/mcp.json` (see Cursor docs for latest path).